hannesbergsten/hannes-temp/README.md

 - **Abstraction**: External/legacy dependencies are abstracted via interfaces for easy mocking and testing.
 - **Error Handling**: Consistent error responses for invalid input and missing data.
 - **Extensibility**: Insurance types are modeled with inheritance, making it easy to add new products.
+- **Performance**: Vehicle API is called in batch for all relevant insurances, avoiding multiple calls per insurance.

 ## Running Locally
 1. **Prerequisites**: .NET 8 SDK